-Coastal communities to explore along the edge of Wales
+Coastal Towns & Villages to explore along the edge of Wales

-Always wanted to live beside the seaside?
-Hire a cottage in one of these welcoming coastal villages and towns and live like a local.
+Always wanted to live in a seaside town?
+Hire a cottage in one of these welcoming Welsh coastal villages and towns and live like a local.
 Discover fantastic independent restaurants, cosy cafés and unique attractions – and lose yourself in picturesque harbours, seafronts, and streetscapes.

 Mumbles, South WalesJust a few miles from Swansea is Mumbles, an ideal place to explore for a few hours or to make your home for a few days.
 The action centres around the Swansea Bay waterfront, fringed with a footpath that takes in sweeping panoramas of the distant city on one side and Mumbles Lighthouse and clifftops on the other.
 You’re spoiled for choice for ice-cream, with Ripples, Joe’s, and Verdi’s all superbly located for ambling along the waterfront with a sweet treat.
 The promenade recently underwent a facelift in the form of new development Oyster Wharf, whose restaurants have fantastic views, but for a truly special meal head just off the Bay-path and dine at Patrick’s, an upmarket institution serving seasonal bounties of land and sea.
 Fancy something more informal?
 Pick up delicious fried whitebait or dressed crab from newly-opened Gower Seafood Hut, right on the water.
 For independent shopping, mosey up Newton Road where you’ll find boutiques, plus the excellent Olives & Oils and Cheers adjacent to one another; the former sells fantastic cheeses and the latter all manner of booze: ideal for a self-catering night in or seaside picnic!